AfzalNMSU/Cryptocurrency-Data-Analysis/README.md

 Potsdam, New York 13699 <br>

 Source Code Organization: <br>
-    source_code.ipynb - This Python file has the necessary code for automatically testing the taxi trip data and vizualizez the results.
+    Cryptocurrency_Analysis.ipynb / Cryptocurrency_Analysis.py - This Python file has the necessary code for automatically analyzing the Cryptocurrenties and the factors that have effect on Bitcoin.

 map_NYC.png/: Sample image of New York city